rtk-rs/ubx2rinex/README.md

 This tool supports V2, V3 and V4 RINEX revisions.
 Selecting a revision applies to all RINEX formats, so if you select V4 NAV collection, it will also apply to your signal collection, in case both are active.

-To deploy you must activate at least one constellation, one carrier signal and select one observable.
+To deploy you must select one carrier signal and select one observable.

-- We propose one flag per constellation (for example `--gps`)
 - We propose one flag per signal (for example `--l1`)
 - And we have one flag per observable, and `--all-meas` that activates all of them)